Date of Award:

 James A. Bay

 Suncar, Oscar Ernesto, "Pullout and Tensile Behavior of Crimped Steel Reinforcement for Mechanically Stabilized Earth (MSE) Walls" (2010).
-All Graduate Theses and Dissertations.
-Paper 566.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+566.